Officers of the Board

-Marinee Cabrera is a genomic technologist with Oncopath Laboratory.
-She serves as a director-at-large on Lehigh University Alumni Associationís Board of Directors.
-She is the president of the Class of 2005, a member of the Lehigh Club of Dallas, and has been developing the San Antonio/Austin alumni regional club.
-She received a bachelorís degree in bioengineering from Lehigh in 2005 and a masterís degree from the New York University College of Dentistry in 2010.
+Marinee Cabrera is currently a dental student at the University of Texas Health Science Center at San Antonio.
+She serves as a director-at-large on Lehigh University Alumni Association’s Board of Directors.
+She is the president of the Class of 2005 and a member of the Lehigh Club of Dallas and has been developing the San Antonio/Austin alumni regional club.
+She received a bachelor’s degree in bioengineering from Lehigh in 2005 and a master’s degree in biomaterials science from the New York University College of Dentistry in 2010.

 Thomas J. Campbell is founder and president of DC Capital Partners, LLC, a private investment firm.
-He is chairman of his portfolio companies, including KS International LLC, Strategic Intelligence Group and The Spectrum Group.
-He also serves on the boards of the National Guard Youth Foundation, the USOmetro and the Middle East Institute, and is a member of the board of trustees of Pomfret Preparatory School.
-He received a bachelorís degree in finance and accounting from Lehigh in 1980.
+He is chairman of his portfolio companies, including KS International LLC, Strategic Intelligence Group, and The Spectrum Group.
+He also serves on the boards of the National Guard Youth Foundation, the USOmetro, and the Middle East Institute and is a member of the board of trustees of Pomfret Preparatory School.
+He received a bachelor’s degree in finance and accounting from Lehigh in 1980.

-Maria L. Chrin is the founder and managing partner of Circle Wealth Management, LLC, an independent investment management firm.
-She was the managing partner and cofounder of Circle Financial Group, an exclusive multi-family membership organization.
+Maria is the founder and managing partner of Circle Wealth Management, LLC (CWM), an independent investment management and wealth advisory firm.
+Prior to founding CWM, she was managing partner of Circle Financial Group.
 She began her career at Goldman Sachs, where she was a vice president in private wealth management for 15 years.
-She received a bachelor’s degree in economics from Lehigh in 1987 and an M.B.A. from Columbia University in 1989.
+She is a trustee of the Kent Place School and a member of Women Moving Millions.
+She received a B.S. in economics from Lehigh University in 1987 and an M.B.A. from Columbia Business School in 1989.

 Andrew C. Fiala ’92

-Andrew Fiala ’92 is the vice president of human resources for CarFinance Capital LLC, a specialized provider of non-prime financing for auto dealers.
-He serves on the Lehigh University Alumni Association Board of Trustees, and served on the LUAA Board of Directors.
-He received a bachelor's degree in accounting from Lehigh in 1992 and an M.B.A. from the Wharton School of the University of Pennsylvania in 2000.
+Andrew Fiala is the vice president of human resources for PIMCO in Newport Beach, California.
+He sits on the Lehigh University Alumni Association Board of Trustees and served on the LUAA Board of Directors.
+He received a bachelor’s degree in accounting from Lehigh in 1992 and an M.B.A. from the Wharton School of the University of Pennsylvania in 2000.

 Vincent A. Forlenza Jr. ’75